Advanced Technology For Large Structural Systems (ATLSS) Research Center

 Research is conducted on materials, components, and systems for sensing, processing and utilizing sensor information, and adaptively controlling the behavior of the large-scale structures of the infrastructure.

-The ATLSS Center facilitates broad programs of study and research in the fields of structures and materials.
+The ATLSS Engineering Research Center facilitates broad programs of study and research in the fields of structures and materials.
 Graduate students in the Center’s programs receive master of science, master of engineering, or doctor of philosophy degrees, usually in structural engineering, materials science and engineering, or mechanical engineering.
-Financial support for graduate students is available through the ATLSS Center by means of fellowships and research assistantships related to sponsored research programs.
+Financial support for graduate students is available through ATLSS by means of fellowships and research assistantships related to sponsored research programs.

 Undergraduates participate in the Center’s research through summer internships and academic-year special projects.

-For more information, write to Dr. Richard Sause, Director, email@example.com or Dr. Chad Kusko, Administrative Director, firstname.lastname@example.org; ATLSS Research Center, Lehigh University, 117 ATLSS Drive, Bethlehem, PA 18015-4728; web-site address www.atlss.lehigh.edu.
+For more information, write to Dr. Richard Sause, Director, firstname.lastname@example.org or Dr. Chad Kusko, Administrative Director, email@example.com; ATLSS Engineering Research Center, Lehigh University, 117 ATLSS Drive, Bethlehem, PA 18015-4728; web-site address www.atlss.lehigh.edu.